2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 How can I prepare to audition for Thunder Brigade?

-Pay the 2019 registration fee and download audition packets for brass, percussion and color guard.
-Contact the director, Mr. Terrell Smith or any caption supervisor at anytime to answer any questions you might have.
+Pay the 2021 registration fee (TBA) and download audition packets for woodwind, brass, percussion, color guard and dance performers.
+Contact the director, Mr. Terrell Smith at anytime to answer any questions you might have.
 See the staff page for contact info.

 A complete welcome orientation where you will learn about the time commitment, costs, summer schedule, and the requirements for your participation.
 There will be time to ask any questions you or your parents may have.

-A complete performance assessment by Thunder Brigade’s highly qualified instructional staff.
-Staff specific to your section (brass, percussion or color guard) will give technical information and pointers for improvement throughout the day.
+Complete performance assessments by Thunder Brigade’s highly qualified instructional staff.
+Staff members specific to your section (brass, percussion or color guard) will give technical information and pointers for improvement throughout each day.

-At the conclusion of each rehearsal, you will:
+At the conclusion of rehearsals and performances, you will:

-Receive information about following rehearsals that will take place for the 2019 season
+Receive information about following rehearsals and performances that will take place for the 2021 season

 Do I have to attend all of the winter rehearsals?